 The war between Mexico and the United States, fought from 1846 to 1848, cost Mexico nearly half their territory and opened western North America to U.S. expansion.
 This was a war of conquest to fulfill the promise of “Manifest Destiny.”

 Franklin Pierce, the 14th president of the United States, was ill-prepared to lead a nation on the verge of civil war.
 His support of the Kansas-Nebraska Bill brought bloody turmoil to Kansas and opened the door to slavery in the West.

 The state of Texas has the unique distinction of being the only state to enter the Union as an independent nation, the Republic of Texas.
-The issue of slavery and potential war with Mexico would delay until 1845 Texas becoming the 28th state in the Union until 1845.
+The issues of slavery and potential war with Mexico would delay Texas from becoming the 28th state in the Union until 1845.

 Winfield Scott was an American army officer who served in military conflicts from the War of 1812 through the Civil War.
 Scott served under presidents from Thomas Jefferson to Abraham Lincoln and built the U.S. Army from a small disorganized group to a disciplined professional force.

 Margaret Taylor was the wife of American President Zachary Taylor, who served in the White House from March 1849 until his sudden death in July of 1850.
 Mrs. Taylor suffered from ill health much of her life and shied away from the Washington, D.C., social spotlight.